Building Multi-Factor Authentication into Custom Apps (SDK)

 Developers can use the Multi-Factor Authentication SDK to customize these basic verification options.
 The SDK does not support mobile app verification.

-For more information, including instructions for using the portal features, see Windows Azure Multi-Factor Authentication.
+For more information, including instructions for using the portal features, see Azure Multi-Factor Authentication.

-To download the Multi-Factor Authentication SDK, you must have a Windows Azure subscription and a Windows Azure AD tenant.
-Then, you must create a Windows Azure Multi-Factor Authentication Provider, which allows you to use and be charged for the service.
+To download the Multi-Factor Authentication SDK, you must have a Azure subscription and a Azure AD tenant.
+Then, you must create a Azure Multi-Factor Authentication Provider, which allows you to use and be charged for the service.

 The APIs in the Multi-Factor SDK support verification by telephone call and SMS text messages, but they do not support the Multi-Factor Authentication mobile apps.